D-kn/D-kn/README.md

 - 🔭 I'm Looking for a graduation internship (5-6 months) ASAP
 - 🎯 Can work in Data field or as Python Developer
 - :bulb: I’m currently working on some personal projects
-- 🌱 I keep improving my skills on Python,Data science and AI frameworks
+- 🌱 I keep improving my skills on Python(Django), Data science and AI frameworks
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->